Neurocomputing

 Dall-e 2

-• The prior network learns to map text embeddings to a sequence of image embeddings:
+• In Dall-e 2, the prior network learns to map text embeddings to a sequence of image embeddings:

 • After CLIP training, the two embeddings are already close from each other, but the authors find that the diffusion process works better when the image embeddings change during the diffusion.